What are the signs of eczema?

 How much emollient should I apply?

 Use your emollient of choice frequently.
-Ideally, this will be every few hours, but should be at least twice a day, and every few hours if the eczema is flaring.
-It is recommended that an adult use at least 500g per week (at least 250g for a child) when the eczema is affecting a large area of the body.
+Aim to apply it at least twice a day, and every few hours if the skin is very dry.
+It is recommended that an adult uses at least 500g per week (at least 250g for a child) when the eczema is affecting a large area of the body.
 Apply emollient gently in the direction of hair growth.
-Never rub up and down vigorously, as this could trigger itching, block hair follicles and lead to infection in the hair follicles.
+Never rub up and down, as this could trigger itching, block hair follicles and lead to infection in the hair follicles.

 How much topical steroid should I apply?

-There are guidelines on the amount of topical steroid required to cover body areas that are affected by eczema.
-The guideline amount varies depending on your age.
-The guideline is based on the Finger Tip Unit (FTU), which is the amount of cream or ointment that just covers the end of an adult finger from the tip to the crease of the first joint when squeezed from an ordinary tube nozzle.
-One FTU is enough to cover an area of skin the size of two adult hands with the fingers together.
-Adjustments will be required if the whole area is not covered by eczema.
-Further information is often provided in the leaflet supplied with your treatment, or can be found in our factsheet on Topical steroids.
+There are guidelines on the amount of topical steroid required to cover different body areas affected by eczema.
+These are based on the Finger Tip Unit (FTU), which is the amount of cream or ointment that covers the end of an adult finger from the tip to the crease of the first joint when squeezed from an ordinary tube nozzle.
+One FTU is enough to cover an area of skin the size of one adult hand.

 I have a regular emollient routine and have tried topical steroids but my eczema is still really bad!
 What other treatments are there?